{/*

 Building your eCommerce website can seem intimidating, but you need your customers to find your online store.
 And that brings us to SEO.
 Learn the tips to rank your eStore faster

 For newbies, WooCommerce is an open-source e-commerce plugin for WordPress.
 With just a few clicks, drag and drop(s), you can have a fully functional e-commerce website ranging from customer engagement tools to manage inventory to order tracking to tax settings.
-It offers everything a professional e-commerce store need.
+It offers everything a professional e-commerce store needs.

 First things first, why do you even need SEO for your business?